AshivDhondea/ENSC813_Project/README.md

 * **Hans Dhondea** - *This repo* - [AshivDhondea](https://github.com/AshivDhondea)

+## Report
+The project report and its source files can be found in this [repo](https://github.com/AshivDhondea/ENSC813_report).

 ### Prerequisites
 This project was created using a custom *conda* environment called *tfgpu*.